MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxstatus-get-recipientname-vb.md

-﻿---
+---
-Description: 'Retrieves the RecipientName property for a FaxStatus object.
-The RecipientName property is a null-terminated string that contains the name of the recipient of an inbound fax transmission.' ms.assetid: 'b09347e9-7949-442b-a438-1b7b0727ae8c'
+Description: Retrieves the RecipientName property for a FaxStatus object.
+The RecipientName property is a null-terminated string that contains the name of the recipient of an inbound fax transmission. ms.assetid: b09347e9-7949-442b-a438-1b7b0727ae8c
-title: 'FaxStatus.RecipientName property'
+title: FaxStatus.RecipientName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxStatus.RecipientName property